NVIDIA/nvmath-python/docs/sphinx/quickstart.rst

     >>> def convolve(data_in, offset, filter_data, unused):
     ...     # Note we are accessing `data_out` and `filter_data` with a single `offset` integer, ...     # even though the input and `filter_data` are 2D tensors (batches of samples).
-    ...     # Care must be taken to assure that both arrays accessed here have the same memory ...     # layout.
+    ...     # Care must be taken to ensure that both arrays accessed here have the same memory ...     # layout.
     ...     return data_in[offset] * filter_data[offset] / N
     >>>